MOHAMEDHALBES/rtfm/user-apps-publishing/rules.md

 ## Other considerable topics

-1. Do not use word "Tweaked", if app was enhanced, use word "Enhanced, Enhancement".
+1. Do not use the word "Tweaked", if app was enhanced, use the word "Enhanced" or "Enhancement".
 2. Do not advertise anything in apps description.
 3. If app contains in-app purchases, make sure that you mention that appdb does not take any responsibility for payments and services inside this app.